 Handmade ornaments are a staple in just about every crafter’s repertoire.
 Other holidays might go un-crafted, but it’s the rare crafter who doesn’t whip up at least one or two Christmas ornaments each year, even if only to give them away as gifts.
 Let these glimmery beauties be this year’s offerings.
-And who knows – they’re so quick and easy to make, not to mention brilliantly sparkly, you might want to make enough for an entire tree!
+And who knows – handmade glitter ornaments are so quick and easy to make, not to mention brilliantly sparkly, you might want to make enough for an entire tree!

 The secret ingredient from the cleaning cupboard